-The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, interest-bearing borrowings and various other payables that arise directly from its operations.
+The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing loans and borrowings and various other receivables and payables that arise directly from its operations.

 The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
 Further detailed analysis of the risks facing the Company in relation to its financial instruments is provided below.